caddyserver/caddy/.github/CONTRIBUTING.md

 Maintainers---or more generally, developers---need three things to act on bugs:

 1. To agree or be convinced that it's a bug (reporter's responsibility).
-	- A bug is undesired or surprising behavior which violates documentation or the spec.
+	- A bug is unintentional, undesired, or surprising behavior which violates documentation or relevant spec.
+It might be either a mistake in the documentation or a bug in the code.
+	- This project usually does not work around bugs in other software, systems, and dependencies; instead, we recommend that those bugs are fixed at their source.
+This sometimes means we close issues or reject PRs that attempt to fix, workaround, or hide bugs in other projects.

 2. To be able to understand what is happening (mostly reporter's responsibility).
 	- If the reporter can provide satisfactory instructions such that a developer can reproduce the bug, the developer will likely be able to understand the bug, write a test case, and implement a fix.
+This is the least amount of work for everyone and path to the fastest resolution.
 	- Otherwise, the burden is on the reporter to test possible solutions.
-This is discouraged because it loosens the feedback loop, slows down debugging efforts, obscures the true nature of the problem from the developers, and is unlikely to result in new test cases.
+This is less preferable because it loosens the feedback loop, slows down debugging efforts, obscures the true nature of the problem from the developers, and is unlikely to result in new test cases.

 3. A solution, or ideas toward a solution (mostly maintainer's responsibility).
 	- Sometimes the best solution is a documentation change.